Emergency Preparedness: What to Do When a Major Water Leak Occurs

 Introduction to Water Leak Emergencies

-Water leaks are not just inconvenient; they can be downright destructive.
-Whether it’s a burst pipe in the dead of winter or a broken water heater, the result can be the same: water everywhere, and not a moment to lose.
-Understanding the potential severity of water leaks is the first step in preparing for them.
-Recognising signs like unusual increases in your water bill, damp patches on walls or ceilings, and the sound of running water when all taps are closed can be crucial in early detection.
+Water leaks are not just inconvenient; they can be destructive.
+Whether it’s a burst pipe or a faulty heater, the result is the same: water everywhere.
+Recognising signs like unusual increases in your water bill, damp patches, or running water when taps are closed can help with early detection.

 Immediate Steps to Take in Case of a Major Water Leak